Rhyl West: Description

 Rhyl West includes Rhyl town centre and the area of the town to the southwest.
 According to the 2011 UK Census the population of the ward was 4,386 (with 3,369 of voting age).

 In 2008 Rhyl West was measured as the most deprived ward in Wales, according to the Welsh Index of Multiple Deprivation.
 According to a 2002 article in The Guardian, "many guest houses on the west side of town where the posh people once lived have been converted into cheap bedsits, homes for locals and incomers united by poverty and sometimes drugs".
 In 2008 the town was earmarked for help with regeneration, from the Welsh Government.
 In October Rhyl West councillors Ian Armstrong and Joan Butterfield joined local MP, Chris Ruane, to paint out a notorious derelict shop sign which read "Rhyl's Biggest Receiver Of Stolen Goods".
 Men in the ward had the second lowest life expectancy at birth, 68.3 years, of any ward in England and Wales in 2016.

 County council elections

-The ward elects two county councillors to Denbighshire County Council and, at the May 2017 election, the seats were won by Patricia Jones and Peter Prendegast for Welsh Labour.
+The ward elects two county councillors to Denbighshire County Council and at the May 2017 and May 2022 elections both seats were won by Welsh Labour.
 The ward has consistently elected Labour councillors since 1995.